-LiteParse provides the lit CLI with three commands: parse, batch-parse, and screenshot.
+LiteParse provides the lit CLI with four commands: parse, batch-parse, screenshot, and is-complex.
+The CLI is the same whether installed via npm, pip, or built from Rust source.

 Parse a single document.